History of broadcasting in Canada: News

+In 1989, following Maclean-Hunter's acquisition of Selkirk Communications, Rogers Broadcasting acquired several former Selkirk radio stations as well as All-Canada Radio & Television, a national broadcast advertising representation company.
+All-Canada's television representation division was sold in 1991, and on December 31, 1992, All-Canada Radio was merged with United Broadcast Sales to form Canadian Broadcast Sales, jointly owned by Rogers Broadcasting and Westcom Radio.

+All-Canada was also one of Canada's early national radio syndication operations.
+Beginning in 1937, it distributed recorded programs on electrical transcription to stations across the country, allowing local broadcasters to carry nationally distributed programming without joining a conventional live network.
+Broadcasting historian E. Austin Weir described the earlier All-Canada Broadcasting System as active in both transcription and network operations before its merger into All-Canada Radio Facilities.

 Talk radio

 In contrast to talk radio stations in the United States, where syndicated programs tend to make up a significant part of most schedules, privately owned Canadian talk radio stations tend to be predominantly local in programming and focus.
 There is no Canadian content requirement for talk radio, or "spoken word," programming, unless the individual station's license expressly stipulates such a requirement; most do not.
 (In Canada, prospective radio stations may propose certain restrictions on their license in order to gain favour with the Canadian Radio-television and Telecommunications Commission and have an easier time obtaining a license.)

 The most recent nationally syndicated, politically oriented weekday talk radio show in Canada was Adler On Line, hosted by Charles Adler and heard on eleven stations across the country.
 The show ended in August 2021.
 Until 2006, Peter Warren's Warren on the Weekend was heard Saturdays and Sundays.
 Both programs are or were distributed by the Corus Radio Network and, coincidentally, both hosts had hosted different morning call-in programs in the same time slot on Winnipeg, Manitoba's CJOB 680 before they became nationally syndicated (Adler's show originated from CJOB and retained its original title, while Warren was based in Victoria, British Columbia.)
 Prior to Adler On Line, Corus had syndicated Rutherford, hosted by conservative Dave Rutherford and originating from its Calgary station, CHQR.
 Rutherford is no longer syndicated nationally but continues to air in Calgary, Edmonton, and London.

 Other Canadian talk radio programs which have been syndicated to different markets include: